tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/服务端 API/第三方回调/群组系统相关回调/话题资料修改之后回调_intl_en.md

 ### Callback triggering methods

-- The application user modifies the topic profile on the client.
+- The app user modifies the topic profile on the client.
-- The application admin modifies the topic profile through the RESTful API.
+- The app admin modifies the topic profile through the RESTful API.

 ## Callback Triggering Timing